Threshold effects in SO(10) models with one intermediate breaking scale: Introduction

 In this work, we consider the direct breaking of $\SO10$ to the SM as well as all relevant models with one intermediate symmetry breaking scale.
 For the model with direct breaking to the SM, we study how the threshold corrections may allow for unification without the addition of intermediate symmetries.
-For the models with an intermediate symmetry breaking step in which unification is achieved, we investigate how the threshold corrections affect $\MGUT$ and the intermediate scale $\MI$.
+For the models with an intermediate symmetry breaking step in which unification is achieved, we investigate how the threshold corrections affect $\MGUT$ and $\MI$.
 Thereby, we quantify how large threshold corrections are required in order to save the models that \textit{a priori} predict a proton lifetime that is too short.
 The renormalization group (RG) running is performed at two-loop level, with the one-loop level result given for comparison.
+We do not take into account any restrictions on $\MI$ from neutrino masses in order to refrain from making too many assumptions about the models.
+This work differs significantly from recent works dealing with threshold correction~\cite{Bertolini:2013vta,Babu:2015bna,Schwichtenberg:2018cka,Chakrabortty:2019fov} in that we consider all possible breaking chains with at most one intermediate step and treat all models in the same way.
+This, together with our comprehensive numerical analysis of the effect of threshold corrections, allows a simple and quantitative comparison between the plausibility of the different breaking chains.

 In Sec.~\ref{sec:models}, we discuss the models that are analyzed in this work and present the solutions to the RGEs.
 We comment on which models achieve gauge coupling unification and the prediction for the proton lifetime in each of the models.
 Then, in Sec.~\ref{sec:thresholds}, we describe the computation of threshold corrections.
 In Sec.~\ref{sec:results}, we present the results of the threshold corrections for the different models.
 Finally, in Sec.~\ref{sec:conclusion}, we summarize our findings and conclude.